 - A formal Notice or Assessment from HMRC (Inland Revenue)

 For businesses, additional documentation will need to be provided.
 We will advise you on what needs to be brought when you make an appointment.

 The notary will need to be satisfied that you understand any document, particularly any document that is not in English.

 About Lionel Lennox

-To discuss your requirements and to arrange an appointment with Lionel Lennox in York or a notary public in Leeds or Sheffield, please call directly on 01904 623487, email us at firstname.lastname@example.org or use the details below.
+To discuss your requirements and to arrange an appointment with Lionel Lennox in York, please call directly on 01904 623487, email us at firstname.lastname@example.org or use the details below.
 A car park space can usually be provided in York if booked in advance.

 Get in Touch

 With Lupton Fawcett on your side, you're taking control.
 Contact us today.